Shichirin grill | review of the top 6 best grills [+Shichirin explained]

 The teppan also birthed some of the most exotic and unique Japanese dishes in history!

 Yakitori and Yakiton

-Adopted from the Korean-style barbecue, the Yakiniku has become a 100% Japanese-style barbecue in bite-sized pieces, which has been marinated well in various delicious and spicy sauces and grilled over binchotan charcoal for several minutes in order to make it soft and juicy.
+Adopted from the Korean-style barbecue, the Yakiniku has become a 100% Japanese-style barbecue with the beefsteak in bite-sized pieces, probably the most popular of them all, which have been marinated well in various delicious and spicy sauces and grilled over binchotan charcoal for several minutes in order to make it soft and juicy.

 Sakana no Shioyaki

 A seafood favorite among Japanese folks is the Sakana no shioyaki.
 If you season any type of fish with salt and grill it over charcoal heat, then it is called Sakana no shioyaki.

 The most common types of fish used for this recipe are the ayu (sweetfish) and the saba (mackerel).

 They are highly nutritious as fish are known to have high omega-3 fatty acids content, which is good for the heart.

 Robatayaki, which is often just referred to as “robata,” is a way of cooking that originated in Hokkaido, the northernmost prefecture of Japan.